Online Learning for Adaptive Probing and Scheduling in Dense WLANs: Evaluation

 In Fig.~\ref{fig2}, we consider the Bernoulli setting with multiple contexts.
 We evenly divide the room into a grid of 8 cells and treat each of them as a context.
 For each location $x$ visited by a client, we map $x$ to the center of its closest cell to get $\bar{x}$.
 Fig.~\ref{fig2} plots the expected accumulative expected regret of each baseline with respect to \textsf{Optimal}.
 We find that the total expected regret of CBNA and CBA is less than other baselines.
 We further notice that in this figure, there are two jumps around time rounds 15,000 and 17,000, respectively, which correspond to the two starting points that have not been explored enough before, such as the bottom part where most APs are blocked.
 In addition, we find that for Bernoulli arms, the regret of CBNA and CBA is relatively close, and CBA is slightly better than CBNA.

 In order to further distinguish the two algorithms, we plot the results for the general distribution setting described above in Fig.~\ref{fig3}.
 Here we again group locations into 8 context cells as in Fig.~\ref{fig2}.
-We observe that CBA significantly surpasses CBNA in this setting, indicating the importance of considering adaptive probing.
+We run both algorithms five times with different random seeds.
+The area between the upper blue curve and lower gray curve indicates the standard deviation of CBNA, and the area between the upper grey curve and the lower yellow curve indicates the standard deviation of CBA.
+We observe that CBA always performs better than CBNA in the simulated scenarios, indicating the importance of considering adaptive probing.